 - the feasibility of successfully completing the project within three years

 - the ability to contextualise, and analyse the evidence.

 It will be normal for your ideas subsequently to change in some ways as you investigate the evidence and develop your project.
 You should nevertheless make the best effort you can to demonstrate the extent of your research question, sources and method at this moment.

 Two essays of a maximum of 2,000 words each, or one essay of a minimum of 4,000 words to a maximum of 5,000 words

 Academic essays or other writing samples from your most recent qualification are required.
 Extracts of longer work at the requisite length are also welcome, as long as they are prefaced by a brief paragraph to establish their context.
-At least one piece of written work should demonstrate that you have already engaged with your intended area of thesis research.

 The written work must be submitted in English (if this work has been translated, you must indicate if the translations are your own, or what assistance you had in producing the English text).